Quasi-normal modes and absorption section from regular black holes immersed in perfect fluid dark matter: Massless scalar, electromagnetic and gravitational perturbations

+Here, $a=0,1,2$ denotes the spin of the perturbation, corresponding to scalar, electromagnetic, and gravitational fields, respectively.
+From Eq. (\ref{Vge}), we observe that the effective potential $V(r)$ depends on the parameters $q_{i}$, $\alpha$, $M_{i}$, and the angular harmonic index $l$ (with $l \geq a$).

-We plot the effective potentials $V_s(r)$ and $V_{em}(r)$ in Figs. \ref{f2} and \ref{f3} respectively.
-We notice that when the factor $\alpha$ decreases, the peak of the potential $V_s(r)$ also decreases (see Fig. \ref{f2} a)).
-While when $\epsilon^2$, $g^2$ and $q^2$ increase, the maximum height of the potential $V_s(r)$ decreases (see Fig. \ref{f2} a)).
-The effective potential of the electromagnetic perturbation also has a behavior similar to $V_s(r)$, as can be seen in Fig. \ref{f3}.
+We plot the effective potentials $V_{\text{s}}(r_*)$, $V_{em}(r_*)$ and $V_{g}(r_*)$ in Figs. \ref{f2}, \ref{f3} and $\ref{f3.1}$ respectively.
+We notice that when the factor $\alpha$ decreases, the peak of the potential $V_s(r_*)$ also decreases (see Fig. \ref{f2} a)).
+While when $q_{i}^2$ increase, the maximum height of the potential $V_s(r_*)$ decreases (see Fig. \ref{f2} a)).
+The effective potential of the electromagnetic and gravitational perturbations also have a behavior similar to $V_{\text{s}}(r_*)$, as can be seen in Fig. \ref{f3} and $\ref{f3.1}$.

+However, the maximum height of the potential is higher for the Hayward black hole and lower for the ABG black hole for all three types of perturbations, regardless of the values of the parameters $q_{i}$ and $\alpha$ (see Figures \ref{f2}-\ref{f3.1}).